Buer, Germany

 Buer is the largest suburb of Gelsenkirchen in North Rhine-Westphalia.
 The Hochstrasse in the heart of Buer is the largest shopping street in Gelsenkirchen.

 History

 In 1928, the adjoining cities of Buer, Gelsenkirchen, and Horst merged to form Gelsenkirchen-Buer, which was renamed Gelsenkirchen in 1930.

-The Scholven/Buer synthetic oil plant was a bombing target of the Oil Campaign of World War II (the Buer town hall survived in nearly original form).
+The Scholven/Buer synthetic oil plant was a bombing target of the Oil Campaign of World War II The Buer town hall however survived in nearly original form.